Athletics Weekly: Jimmy Green years (1945 to 1987)

 The magazine was started as a monthly by PW "Jimmy" Green in 1945, with the first few issues produced from the back bedroom of a bungalow in Kent which Green shared with his wife, Pam.

 With post-war paper rationing still in force, Green used a mixture of determination and devilment to launch the first, self-published edition.
 It was numbered Volume II Issue I, but this was a deliberate error to fool the government into thinking the magazine had existed before the war.
 There was, of course, never a Volume I.

 Green was also told by athletics and publishing experts that the idea would never work.
 “I thanked them for their advice and completely ignored it.
 I was pig headed,” said Green.
 Green's magazine went weekly in January 1950, published on Fridays, and has never failed to come out since.

-In 1968, Green (who died in 1998, aged 88) passed the editorship to the enthusiastic and knowledgeable Mel Watman, who in a near-20-year reign steered the title to some success and continued to build its reputation for accuracy and authority.
+In 1968, Green (who died in 1998, aged 88) passed the editorship to Mel Watman, who in a near-20-year reign steered the title to some success and continued to build its reputation for accuracy and authority.

 Independently published by Kent Art Printers in a distinctive A5, pocket-sized format, the magazine reached its peak of popularity in the mid-1980s - coinciding with the marathon running boom following the first London Marathon in 1981 - selling some 25,000 copies per week.